MTX Services Reference

 }

-This selectively enables the services we want to be served in the sidecar using individual configuration.
-Here we enable all MTX services.
-You can choose to only serve some of which, according to your needs, of course.
+Here we enable all MTX services in a standard configuration.
+Of course, you can choose to only serve some of which, according to your needs, using individual configuration.

 Using Shared Database